adjust/cocos2dx_sdk/doc/ios/ios.md

 Adjust2dx::trackEvent(adjustEvent);
 ```

-In that case we would track the event and send a request to:
+In that case, we would track the event and send a request to:

     http://www.adjust.com/callback?key=value&foo=bar